stolostron/integrity-shield/README.md

 ## Supported Versions
 ### Platforms
-Integrity Shield can be deployed with operator.
+Integrity Shield can be deployed with the operator.
 We have verified the feasibility on the following platforms:

 - [RedHat OpenShift 4.7.1 and 4.9.0](https://www.openshift.com)
 - [Kuberenetes v1.19.7 and v1.21.1](https://kubernetes.io)